- Besides ones to other Abridged Series, there are shout outs that range from Pokémon to Looking for Group.Nappa: For pony!

 - Vegeta pulls a "Look at your X, now look at me" in episode 19.

-- The Spaceys restaurant is is parody of the Sonic Drive-In restaurant chain.
+- The Spaceys restaurant is a parody of the Sonic Drive-In restaurant chain.

 - The uncensored version of Vegeta's Cluster Bleep-Bomb has the line "find me in the Alps", a Shout Out to an edited line from the TV version of The Big Lebowski.